MianReplicate/Limited-Respawns/README.md

 <img src="https://i.imgur.com/m7HTrr8.png">

 # Limited Respawns
-**....is a Minecraft mod that gives you a limited amount of respawns until you're dead forever (with some caveats..)**
+**....is a Minecraft mod that makes it so you can only respawn a certain amount of times until you run out.**

 ***This mod may be used in any modpack.***